Golden Reel Award for Outstanding Achievement in Sound Editing – Musical for Feature Film

-The Golden Reel Award for Outstanding Achievement in Sound Editing – Musical for Feature Film is an annual award given by the Motion Picture Sound Editors.
-It honors music editors whose work has warranted merit in the field of cinema; in this case, their work in musical feature films.
+The Golden Reel Award for Outstanding Achievement in Sound Editing – Musical for Feature Film was an annual award presented by the Motion Picture Sound Editors.
+It honored music editors whose work demonstrates exceptional merit in the field of cinema, specifically in musical feature films.
 It was first awarded in 1999, for films released the previous year, under the title Best Sound Editing – Music – Musical Feature (Foreign & Domestic).

-In 2002, the award dropped "Foreign & Domestic" from its title, going by Best Sound Editing – Music – Musical Feature Film.
-From this point, until 2017, that title would remain, or some simple variation of it.
-The award has been given with its current title since 2018.
-The category was not presented in 2021.
+In 2002, the phrase "Foreign & Domestic" was removed from its title, and the award became known as Best Sound Editing – Music – Musical Feature Film.
+This title, along with minor variations, remained in use until 2017.
+From 2018, the award was presented under the title, Outstanding Achievement in Sound Editing – Musical for Feature Film.
+The award has not been awarded since 2020.